marianofino/realtime-mqtt/README.md

 # What is IRTA

 For details about IRTA and modifications done on MQTT, please refer to the PDF found in this repository.
+There is an [online demo](http://192.241.222.173:4101/demo/) available too.

 ## Examples